divyam02/dafrcnn-pytorch/README.md

 ### Train
 Add the source and target datasets (in Pascal VOC format) in the `src/` and `tar/` folders respectively.

-Modify `factory.py` so that your dataset is usable.
+Modify `factory.py` as given in the dummy formatting so it is usable.

 Run training as:
 ```